cypress-io/cypress-documentation/content/guides/getting-started/events-react.md

 component emit the correct events with the right arguments at the proper time when interacting with the component?

-## Testing events
+## Testing Events

-In our current Stepper component, we bind native DOM click listeners with callbacks to buttons that increment and decrement the internal counter value.
+In the Stepper component, we bind React `onClick` listeners with callbacks to buttons that increment and decrement the internal counter value.

 Because the component manages all of the state internally, it is opaque to the developer or parent component consuming the Stepper.